jekyll/jekyll/site/_docs/themes.md

 Refer to your selected theme's documentation and source repository for more information on what files you can override.
 {: .note .info}

+To locate theme's files on your computer, run `bundle show` followed by the name of the theme's gem, e.g. `bundle show minima` for default Jekyll's theme.
+Then copy the files you want to override, from the returned path to your root folder.

 ## Creating a theme

 Jekyll themes are distributed as Ruby gems.
 Don't worry, Jekyll will help you scaffold a new theme with the `new-theme` command.
 Just run `jekyll new-theme` with the theme name as an argument: